The Positive Mental Attitude and Mental Toughness Workshop

 Negative speak can creep in easily and is often hard to notice.
 You might think “I’m really bad at this” or “I shouldn’t have tried that”.
 But these thoughts can quickly turn into internalised feelings and might cement almost false conceptions of yourself.
 When you catch yourself doing this, stop and replace those negative messages with positive ones.

 5 – Focus on the here and now

 We are talking about the present, the here and now.
 Only this exact moment in time.
 Mindfulness is very powerful, so focus on this one, individual moment right now.
 In most situations, you’ll find it’s not as bad as you imagine it to be.
 Most thoughts of negativity stem from a trigger of a recent event or the exaggerated imagination (disasterising) of a potential future event.
 Always stay in the present moment, don’t dwell on the past or look into the future for problems.

 6 – Find positive friends, inspiring coaches and mentors

 What happens when you surround yourself with positive people?
 You will experience positive messages and outlooks, positive stories and positive affirmations.
 Everyone’s positivity will impact on you and affect your own thought process.
 Almost anybody in any situation can apply these lessons to their own lives and increase their positive mental attitude.
 Try not to surround yourself with negative people as this will work against you.

-For further information about the availability of the Positive Mental Attitude and Mental Toughness workshop in your area of Kent, London and Lincolnshire, contact us now on 0800 612 4826
+For further information about the availability of the Positive Mental Attitude and Mental Toughness workshop in your area of Lincolnshire, London and Kent, contact us now on 0800 612 4826

 Other Mind Strengths workshops you may be interested in: